Frequently asked

 How does city-by-city expansion work?

-Each new community gets its own complete, organized local discovery layer — venues, events, recurring rhythms, neighborhoods, and structured pages — rather than a stripped-down regional subdirectory.
+Each new community gets its own complete, organized local event guide — venues, events, recurring rhythms, neighborhoods, and structured pages — rather than a stripped-down regional subdirectory.
 Venue operators, civic organizations, and tourism partners interested in their city can email hello@thateventsite.com.